johanhelsing/steam_dev_launcher/README.md

 `stdout.log` and `stderr.log` in the current working directory, which will be your Steam game's directory when launched through Steam.

+## Features

+- logs stdout and stderr to files in the working directory
+- logs the commands line args your game was launched with
+- set environment variables for your game
+- launch a custom executable instead of the one deployed through Steam.
+Useful if you want to run a debug build, but test with Steam invites etc.

 ## Usage

 After installing the app, paste something like this into "Launch Options" in